Green Funerals

-Thanks to the recurring global coverage of environmental issues such as pollution, deforestation, wildfires, global warming, and the adverse effects of climate change, more and more people in the UK and USA are becoming aware of the impact of day to day human activities on the environment and continuously making effort to adopt eco-conscious habits.
+Thanks to the recurring global coverage of environmental issues such as pollution, deforestation, wildfires, global warming, and the adverse effects of climate change, more and more people in the UK and USA are becoming aware of the impact of day-to-day human activities on the environment and continuously making an effort to adopt eco-conscious habits.

 One particular topic that has come under scrutiny is the aspect of traditional cemetery burials.
 According to an article in the Berkeley Planning Journal, formaldehyde-based embalming fluids contribute to air and soil pollution, yet approximately 800,000 tons are buried in USA graveyards annually.
-This coupled with the amount of wood, steel and cement buried along with the body leave a significant impact on the environment.
+This, coupled with the amount of wood, steel, and cement buried along with the body, significantly impacts the environment.

-Therefore, in a bid to minimize the negative effects of traditional burials on the environment, scientists and environmentalists are now fronting green burials and other forms of burials in nature as sustainable alternatives.
+Therefore, to minimize the negative effects of traditional burials on the environment, scientists and environmentalists are now fronting green burials and other forms of natural burials as sustainable alternatives.

 How to Have a Green Burial

-A green burial or natural funeral is the interment of a deceased in a manner that allows the body to completely decompose and get recycled in nature.
+A green burial or natural funeral is the interment of a deceased in a manner that allows the body to decompose and get recycled in nature completely.
 Green burial emphasizes simplicity and environmental sustainability; the deceased is neither cremated nor prepared with any chemicals whatsoever.
 Instead, the body is placed in a biodegradable coffin or shroud and buried at an approved green burial site.

-Although green burial is legal in the UK and USA, there are rules and regulations for dealing with human remains that have to be followed.
+Although green burial is legal in the UK and USA, there are rules and regulations for dealing with human remains that must be followed.
 Some of these include;

 The most important green burial law is that the containers used for interment (coffin or urn) must be biodegradable.

 Green burials forego the process of embalming the deceased.
-Fortunately embalming is not a legal requirement, however, the states of Alabama and Alaska in the USA require it in cases where the body is to be transported across state lines.
-New Jersey, Minnesota, Idaho, Kansas and California require embalming only when the body is being transported on a common carrier such as an airplane or train.
+Fortunately, embalming is not a legal requirement.
+However, the states of Alabama and Alaska in the USA require it when the body is transported across state lines.
+New Jersey, Minnesota, Idaho, Kansas, and California require embalming only when the body is being transported on a common carrier such as an airplane or train.

-Most green burial cemeteries in the UK and USA also forbid or limit personal plantings and any memorial decorations on graves as a way of preserving the natural landscape.
+Most green burial cemeteries in the UK and USA also forbid or limit personal plantings and any memorial decorations on graves to preserve the natural landscape.

 The rules and regulations for a green burial differ based on your location.
-Therefore, before you start planning, research all the green burial sites in your local area, corresponding green burial laws and compare the green burial costs so as to make an informed decision.
+Therefore, before you start planning, research all the green burial sites in your local area, and corresponding green burial laws, and compare the green burial costs so as to make an informed decision.

 The Green Burial Council

 The Green Burial Council is a nonprofit organization that encourages environmentally sustainable death care in North America.
-Their aim is to reduce toxins, waste and carbon emissions associated with funerary products and services and to utilize burial as a way of acquiring, restoring and stewarding natural areas.
+They aim to reduce toxins, waste, and carbon emissions associated with funerary products and services and utilize burial to acquire, restore, and steward natural areas.

-The Green Burial Council has a strict certification criteria that awards cemeteries and funeral directors for their professionalism in upholding green burial laws and standards.
-The council currently recognizes roughly 72 cemeteries that conduct green burials across 40 states and 5 provinces in the USA.
+The Green Burial Council has a strict certification criterion that awards cemeteries and funeral directors for their professionalism in upholding green burial laws and standards.
+The council currently recognizes roughly 72 cemeteries that conduct green burials across 40 states and five provinces in the USA.

 The Green Burial Council is a great resource to boost your knowledge on green burials, certified green burial sites, the current green burial laws in North America, green burial costs, and general support when planning a green burial.

-There are 3 types of green burial sites that comply with green burial laws in the UK and USA;
+Three types of green burial sites comply with green burial laws in the UK and USA:

 Hybrid Burial Grounds